ClementNerma/NightOS-v3/README.md

 So, even if you find the two old versions really bad, this one is very different, so I hope you'll enjoy it ;) !

+## Computer requirements

+NightOS can run on any low-end computers.
+You don't have to worry about the performances of your machine.
+If you really want to have specifications, here there are:

+* At least 200 Mb of free RAM, 500 Mb recommended ;
+* Any low-end processor ;
+* A hard drive (that would be nice), a mouse, a keyboard and a screen.

+That's all!
+Relax and enjoy :).

 ## License

 This project is released under the [GNU General Public License (GPL)](LICENSE.md).
 If you want to edit my work and publish modifications, please contact me first so I can view why and how you modified NightOS - even if you're not forced to.
 I made this project mainly for fun and demonstrate the JavaScript's power, so I'd like to know what improvements can be made.